 *note that a small number of research projects, due to issues of national security, may not be available to International students from certain countries.

 You will participate in cohort activities, including weekly tutorials, a guest lecture series, a Journal Club, and training in project management, responsible research and innovation, and intellectual property rights and commercialisation.

-A programme of guest speakers from industry and universities will cover specific CS topics such as large area manufacturing, Inductively Coupled Plasma Processing, epitaxy (Metal- Organic Chemical Vapour Deposition (MOCVD) and Molecular Beam Epitaxy (MBE)), RF techniques, Lithography, life-time testing of devices, and design software tools.
-You will also have the opportunity to visit the facilities of tour partners, including Newport Wafer Fab and the IQE ‘Megafoundry’.
+A programme of guest speakers from industry and universities will cover specific CS topics such as large area manufacturing, Inductively Coupled Plasma Processing, Metal- Organic Chemical Vapour Deposition (MOCVD) and Molecular Beam Epitaxy (MBE), RF techniques, Lithography, life-time testing of devices, and design software tools.
+You will also have the opportunity to visit the facilities of our partners, including Nexperia and the IQE ‘Megafoundry’.